BlakeDerbin/gitlab-group-backup/README.md

 ## Running the script

-You can modify the script to inculde your token and group_id if you don't want to provide it as an argument, if you want to use the script as is these are the following arguments:
+There a 2 options for running this script, you can either use the arguments below when running the script or modify the config.yaml file to run the script without using arguments.

 Argument | Use
 ---------|---------